boehs/oasis/Khan.md

 Finally, Khan contributors are always employees.
 This means we are relient on [bug reports](https://support.khanacademy.org/hc/en-us/articles/226373748-How-do-I-report-different-kinds-of-bugs-and-issues-#content) to fix issues, and who knows when or if it will be fixed.
 Additionally, raised issues are viewable only to khan staff removing even more accountability.

 Want to write more new content for khan for free because you love learning?
-You can't without giving up your job for a paid position.
+You can't without giving up your job for a paid position @ Khan.

 ## Uncited